-A kaleidoscopic mix of colours, culture and cuisine, Cultural Diversity Week celebrates the many communities that call Melbourne home.
-Here’s our top ten ways to join the party.
+A kaleidoscopic mix of colours, culture and cuisine, Cultural Diversity Week will celebrate the many communities that call Melbourne home from Saturday 17 March to Sunday 25 March.
+Here are our top ten ways to join the party.

 One Beat One Love

 Discover the next generation of African artists, DJs, musicians, speakers and community leaders at One Beat One Love.
 Celebrate diversity over an afternoon of song, dance, food and stories at the Immigration Museum.
-Runs on Saturday 26 March.
+Sunday 25 March.

 Community Cultural Fair

-This much-loved annual free festival at Federation Square includes arts, craft, live performances and a huge variety of international cuisine.
-Runs on Saturday 25 March.
+This much-loved annual free festival at Federation Square includes arts, craft, live performances and a huge variety of international food.
+Saturday 24 March.

 Children will love Drumming Storytime at the City Library, a fun morning of rhythm, dance and drumming that takes place on Monday 19 March as part of Harmony Day celebrations.
 Extra sessions at other libraries, including Library at the Dock and the North Melbourne Library, take place between Tuesday 20 and Friday 23 March.